MelinaRentzi/Personal-Projects/README.md

 # Personal-Projects
-My personal projects on Matlab, Python, C# etc
+My personal projects on Matlab and Python